Last Updated on 28.1.21 by Nicola Fraser

 - The gender pay gap is playing an increasingly significant role in exacerbating the already disparate pension pots.

-Alarmingly, statistics collated by Scottish Widows as part of an online survey show that in 71% of cases couples have not even considered the possibility of pension-sharing on divorce, leaving a huge number of divorced women (and also men) who will be entirely reliant on the state pension and sometimes will only receive pension credit (which is form of social security) on retirement.
+Alarmingly, statistics collated by Scottish Widows as part of an online survey show that in 71% of cases couples have not even considered the possibility of pension-sharing on divorce, leaving a huge number of divorced women (and also men) who will be entirely reliant on the state pension and sometimes will only receive pension credit (which is a form of social security) on retirement.

-While the impact of the above findings on the future of the economy remain uncertain, it is clear that further reliance on the state pension while the government continues to make cuts to public spending and increase the state retirement age, combined with the fact that people (women in particular) are living longer sounds like a recipe for disaster.
+While the impact of the above findings on the future of the economy remains uncertain, it is clear that further reliance on the state pension while the government continues to make cuts to public spending and increase the state retirement age, combined with the fact that people (women in particular) are living longer sounds like a recipe for disaster.
 Any such disaster will be worsened by the fact that 42% of marriages end in divorce (based on figures released by the Office of National Statistics in 2016).
 This divorce rate is also increasingly high in older couples – meaning less time for either party to rebuild their pensions post-divorce.

 - 48% of women say that they have “no idea” what happens to pensions in a divorce;